-The Bladder Function Improvement Training (BFIT) Program is a comprehensive approach to managing dysfunctional voiding (urinating) and includes expertise in the treatment of nighttime wetting.
+The Bladder Function Improvement Training (BFIT) Program is a comprehensive approach to managing dysfunctional bladder emptying (urinating) and includes expertise in the treatment of nighttime wetting.
 Our program also treats vesicoureteral reflux.
 Children referred to our program are evaluated and managed by our experienced urology nurse practitioners and urologists.

 Learn more about nighttime wetting in our "Ask the Expert" video below.

-Signs that your child has dysfunctional voiding include:
+Signs that your child has dysfunctional bladder emptying include: